JialunC/Trilogy_grading/README.md

 5. After npm installations and then you can start testing your students' projects.

 ## Project 2
+1. Run `git pull` to update the ansible playbook.
-1. Sequelize and Sequelize-cli will be installed with `vagrant provision`.
+2. Sequelize and Sequelize-cli will be installed with `vagrant provision`.

 ## Debt
 1. MySQL root user is not working.
 If you need to log into mysql as root, use `sudo mysql -u root`.